janpeter19/janpeter19/README.md

 [here](https://github.com/janpeter19/References/blob/main/Modelling_used.md).
 No installation needed!

-- **Note 2024-05-22**
+- **Note 2024-05-24**
-Here is a problem with PyFMI 2.13-0 installation using conda-forge and seems not possible to go back to the earlier version either.
+Now PyFMI 2.13.0 is available again, as well as FMPy 0.3.20, for running the simulations in the notebooks.
-The problem is reported to the people in charge.
-In the mean time, use FMPy that works fine.
 Now Linux FMUs are updated to OpenModelica ver 1.23.0-dev.
 The FMUs are compiled with recently updated Bioprocess Library 2.2.0.
+The command line interactions is done with FMU-explore updated to 1.0.0.

   Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).